msanchezgrice/gametok/docs/analytics.md

 Events are:
 1. Captured locally (React Query mutation).
 2. Sent to PostHog (`posthog.capture`).
-3. Persisted to Supabase via an Edge Function for aggregation and ranking.
+3. Persisted to Supabase via the `track-session` Edge Function for aggregation and ranking.

 ## Session Duration Tracking
 - The host shell starts a heartbeat timer (`setInterval` + `document.visibilitychange`).